Artifact Repository

 When developing applications in a larger project, you may find a need to share common libraries across multiple teams or applications.
 If this library is a public OSS library, it's usually hosted on Maven Central.
 For an internal library, though, you'll need to use a private repository.
 Typically, in an on-premise datacenter, these Java (Maven) artifacts may be stored in private repositories such as Sonatype Nexus, or JFrog Artifactory.

 On Google Cloud, you can continue setup/configure/use these repositories.
-JFrog can also run Artifactory as a hosted service on Google Cloud!
+JFrog can also run !

-In addition, Google Cloud also has a fully managed artifact repository service called Artifact Registry (beta).
+In addition, Google Cloud also has a fully managed artifact repository service called (beta).

 Artifact Registry can host Maven repositories to host the Java artifacts.
 Artifacts are hosted within a region of your choice, and you can apply Identity Access Management to control who can access/update artifacts.